-There are no restrictions on the type of eligible comparator interventions, noting that the analysis will stratify the evidence into two comparisons: (i) control (including no intervention, wait list or usual care); and (ii) other comparator (inclusive of exercise, education, and usual care if considered active).
+There are no restrictions on the type of eligible comparators, noting that the analysis will stratify the evidence into two comparisons: (i) control (including no intervention, wait list or usual care); and (ii) other comparator (inclusive of exercise, education, and usual care if considered active).

-Where usual care is poorly described or where usual care is described with yoga as an adjunct (i.e. yoga plus usual care vs usual care alone), it will be considered an inactive (control) intervention.
-'Other' comparators may include (but will not be limited to) pharmacologic treatments, manual therapies, exercise programs, or other forms of physical activity designed to improve health.
+Where usual care is poorly described or where usual care is described with Tai Chi as an adjunct (i.e. Tai Chi plus usual care vs usual care alone), it will be considered an inactive (control) intervention.
+'Other' comparators could include (but will not be limited to) pharmacologic treatments, manual therapies, exercise programs, or other forms of physical activity designed to improve health.

 Co-interventions such as diet, education programs, lifestyle modification, or medication may be administered simultaneously to the intervention and comparison group.
-Studies with co-interventions will be included if all arms of a study receive the same co-interventions (i.e. the effectiveness of yoga is not confounded).
+Studies with co-interventions will be included if all arms of a study receive the same co-interventions (i.e. the effectiveness of Tai Chi is not confounded).

-Studies comparing different styles, forms or components of yoga with one another will be excluded.
+Restrictions: Studies comparing different styles, forms or components of Tai Chi with one another will be excluded.